c4pt000/xscreensaver/README.md

 # Modified system-auth for multi-factor authentication

+use here with caution can lock lightdm or gdm unless another tty is opened with crtl-alt-F2->F5
-auth            sufficient      pam_fprint.so
+#auth            sufficient      pam_fprint.so
-auth            sufficient      pam_fprintd.so
+#auth            sufficient      pam_fprintd.so

 session    required     pam_limits.so